Dhruv-2403/Striver-SDE-Sheet/README.md

 ## 📌 About

 The Striver SDE Sheet is a collection of commonly asked coding problems in interviews.
-This repo includes my solutions to the problems along with different approaches, and time/space complexity for each problem.
+This repo includes my solutions to the problems along with time/space complexity for each problem.